Engaging patients to reduce hospital harm

 Effective communication and engaging patients and their caregivers are key to providing safe, high-quality healthcare.
 When patients can share their needs and preferences, they become active partners in their care, building trust and teamwork with healthcare providers.
 This partnership is essential for improving safety, promoting person-centred, equitable care environments and minimizing harm.

 But language is just one factor in creating safer care.
 Harm affects some groups more than others, and healthcare can add to existing inequities.
-It's crucial to consider all aspects of a patient's life—such as religion, age, gender, ability, and ethnicity—and how these factors influence the way care is delivered and received.
+It's crucial to consider all aspects of a patient's life—such as religion, age, gender and ethnicity—and how these factors influence the way care is delivered and received.
 Harm also isn't only physical; it can be psychological, social and spiritual too.

 A more complete approach to safety sees people as whole individuals with their own identities, needs and experiences.
 We can make healthcare safer by empowering patients, caregivers and healthcare providers to work together to prevent and address harm.